Last updated on August 24, 2022

 I’ve not been allotted any shares in the last five public issues.
 What am I doing wrong and How to increase IPO allotment Chances?
 Is there a WAY to get Confirmed IPO Allotment?

-However, the process naturally helped big applications when the demand exceeded availability.
-Many high-networth individual (HNI) investors channeled their money into retail category to corner shares.
-Naturally, it did not go down very well with SEBI.
+However, this process inadvertently favoured larger applications when the demand exceeded the availability.
+High-net-worth individual (HNI) investors often directed their investments into the retail category to corner shares through the grey market, which didn’t sit well with SEBI.

 Maximum RII Allottees = (Total number of shares available for RIIs)/Minimum bid lot

-Here are 6 main ways to boost your IPO allotment chances.
-While there is no way to get confirmed IPO allotment, these steps are very helpful that you don’t get out of consideration for silly reasons.
+Here are 6 main ways to increase IPO allotment chances.
+While there is no way to get a confirmed IPO allotment, these steps are very helpful that you don’t get out of consideration for silly reasons.

-As mentioned above, SEBI’s current allotment process treats all retail applications (less than INR200,000) equally.
-This means there is no advantage of making a big application of INR100,000 in case of oversubscription.
-Big applications only make sense in large IPOs where there is reasonable surety of retail segment remaining undersubscribed.
+As mentioned earlier, SEBI’s current allotment process treats all retail applications (below INR 2,00,000) equally.
+This means that submitting a larger application of INR 1,00,000 during oversubscription does not provide any advantage.
+Large applications are only beneficial in substantial IPOs where there is a reasonable expectation that the retail segment will remain undersubscribed.

-A recent example is the INR11,372.64 crore IPO of General Insurance Corporation (GIC) where every retail investor stood a chance to get allocation.
-Although the reasons behind this undersubscription were different, it served as a good example.
+For instance, consider the recent INR 27,870 crore IPO of Hyundai India, where every retail investor had a chance of receiving an allocation.
+While the reasons for this undersubscription were different, it serves as a good example.

-Since large applications are ineffective, one can go for using the same amount in making multiple applications from different demat accounts.
-Probability of successful allotment increases to six times when one goes for six applications of single lots than making one application of six lots.
-It is important to understand that these demat accounts need to be linked to different PAN accounts.
-In other words, one can’t make more than one application in his/her own name.
+Since large applications do not offer any advantages, you might consider using the same amount to submit multiple applications from different demat accounts.
+The likelihood of successful allotment increases significantly—up to six times—when you submit six applications for single lots rather than one application for six lots.
+However, it’s important to note that these demat accounts are linked to different PAN accounts.
+In other words, you cannot submit multiple applications under your name.

-Asking friends and family members to open demat accounts and apply in upcoming IPOs is a perfect method to improve IPO allotment chances.
-Opening new demat accounts is a breeze nowadays and several brokers open demat and trading accounts for free.
-What’s more, it is a matter of just a few minutes with e-KYC.
+Encouraging friends and family members to open demat accounts and apply for upcoming IPOs is an effective strategy to increase IPO allotment chances.
+Opening new demat accounts is quick and easy nowadays, with several brokers offering free demat and trading accounts.
+Additionally, the e-KYC process takes just a few minutes.

-This is a tricky part as investors are often confused between price bids and cut-off bids.
-By selecting a specific price, investor tells the registrar that s/he is interested in buying shares at that price while cut-off simply conveys that the investor is flexible to buy at any price within the price band.
-This price is determined as the point of maximum demand.
+This aspect can be somewhat confusing for investors, as they often find it challenging to distinguish between price bids and cut-off bids.
+When you choose a specific price, you are signalling to the registrar that you want to purchase shares at that price.
+In contrast, a cut-off bid indicates that you are flexible and willing to buy shares at any price within the specified price band.
+The cut-off price is established as the point of maximum demand.

-As an example, in a price band of INR100-105 per share, no bids below INR105 per share will be considered in allotment if the cut-off price is decided at INR105 per share.
-Thus, retail investors should place their bids at either cut-off or maximum price to increase IPO allotment chances.
+For instance, in a price band of INR 100-105 per share, any bids below INR 105 per share will not be considered for allotment if the cut-off price is set at INR 105.
+As a result, retail investors should place their bids at either the cut-off price or the maximum price to enhance their chances of receiving an IPO allotment.

-Of course, there is always the option of filling up physical forms, this is hardly an effective solution at the last moment.
-Even if one manages to fill the form, it may be too late.
+Although there is the option of filling out physical forms, it is not an effective solution when time is running out.
 Several banks stop accepting applications after 4 PM on the last day.

 #5 Avoid Technical Rejections

-Here is another one and an excellent option, where applicable, to increase IPO allotment chances.
-Having at least one share of the parent or holding company in the demat account will make the investor eligible to apply in shareholder category.
-It should be noted that the shares of the parent company must be in the investor’s demat account as on the date of Red Herring Prospectus.
+Another excellent option to increase IPO allotment chances is to buy at least one share of the parent or holding company in your demat account.
+This makes you eligible to apply in the shareholder category, but it’s important to note that the shares of the parent company must be in your demat account on the date of the Red Herring Prospectus.

-Of course it applies only in the cases where the parent of the IPO-bound company is already listed and there is a reservation for shareholders in parent company.
-In the recent concluded IPO of Ujjivan Bank, retail category was subscribed 48 times while the shareholder category was subscribed only 4 times.
-Needless to say, chances of allotment are much better in the shareholder category.
-The icing on the cake is that one can place bids in both categories!
+This strategy applies only when the parent company of the IPO-bound company is already listed and there is a reservation for shareholders in the parent company.
+In the recently concluded IPO of BLS e-Services, for example, the retail category was subscribed 237 times, while the shareholder category was subscribed only 15.32 times.

-These are simple yet effective steps that increase IPO allotment chances and move you closer to confirmed IPO allotment.
+These are simple yet effective steps that answer investors’ frequent questions about how to increase the chances of IPO allotment and move you closer to a confirmed IPO allotment.

 Also, check our page of IPO allotment status for the latest updates.
 Happy investing!